Rightpoint/RZDebugMenu/README.md

 [![Build Status](https://travis-ci.org/Raizlabs/RZDebugMenu.svg)](https://travis-ci.org/Raizlabs/RZDebugMenu)

 `RZDebugMenu` gives you an easy way to add tweakable, debug-only preferences or settings to your application.
-This is useful for many settings you often want to change during development, but never in producgtion, such as whether you are using a staging or production API endpoint.
+This is useful for many settings you often want to change during development, but never in production, such as whether you are using a `staging` or `production` API endpoint.

-`RZDebugMenu` is configured via Settings Bundle plist file, just like the ones you create for adding production settings to Settings.app.
+`RZDebugMenu` is configured via Settings Bundle plist file, just like the ones you create for adding your (release build) settings to Settings.app.
 It supports almost all the Settings Bundle schema defined [here] (https://developer.apple.com/library/prerelease/ios/documentation/PreferenceSettings/Conceptual/SettingsApplicationSchemaReference).

-`RZDebugMenu` creates a "magic button" that gives you access to your debug settings.
-The button is hidden by default.
-To unhide it, use a four-finger tap gesture.
-You can also unhide it programatically if you want it visible by default.
+Once you configure it at the start of your application, `RZDebugMenu` shows your menu automatically on a three-finger, three-tap gesture.

 ## Usage